vineet1899/user-management/README.md

-# React, MUI and TypeScript Template
+# React, MUI and TypeScript Template developed by: vineetMourya2023
-This template is intended to help you start a new `React SPA` project from scratch with a comprehensive file structure, required dependencies, built-in configurations, example components and good practices for React Web Development.
+This project from scratch with a comprehensive file structure, required dependencies, built-in configurations, functional components and good practices for React Web Development.

-The project was bootstrapped with [Create React App](https://create-react-app.dev) following this [Tutorial](https://github.com/equisoide/react-mui-ts-steps).
-Below you will find some information about main features and how to perform common tasks.

 ## Supported Language Features
 This project supports a superset of the latest `JavaScript`/`TypeScript` standard.
 In addition to [ES6](http://es6-features.org) syntax features, it also supports: